 Christoph Riedweg (1957) is Full Professor of Greek Classical Philology at the University of Zurich.
 He graduated in Classical Philology and Musicology in 1982 from the University of Zurich, where he also worked as Assistant Professor at the Klassisch-Philologisches Seminar (1983-1988, 1991-1993), earning his PhD (1987) and carrying out research at the University of Oxford, the Catholic University of Lovanio and the Ludwig-Maximilians-Universität München (1988-1991).
 After teaching as a Professor at the Johannes Gutenberg-Universität Mainz (1993-1996), he returned to the University of Zurich were he got tenure in 1996.
 He was Director of the Swiss Institute of Rome from March 2005 to January 2013.

 Photograph by Marc Latzel, © UZH

-Andrea Rocci (1970) is Full Professor at USI Faculty of Communication Sciences, and Director of the Institute of Argumentation, Linguistics and Semiotics and of the Master in Financial Communication.
+Andrea Rocci (1970) is Full Professor at USI Faculty of Communication, Culture and Society, and Director of the Institute of Argumentation, Linguistics and Semiotics and of the Master in Financial Communication.
 He graduated in Modern Literature with specialisation in Social Communication from the Università Cattolica del Sacro Cuore, Milan (1995).
 He then earned a Higher Education Degree in Linguistics at the University of Geneva (1999) and a PhD in Linguistics at the Università Cattolica del Sacro Cuore, Milan (2001).
 In 2005, he won the position of Assistant Professor at USI and became Associate Professor in 2011 and Full Professor in 2015.
-He is the Dean of the Faculty of Communication Sciences.
+He is the Dean of the Faculty of Communication, Culture and Society.